 Running your own warehouses and storing inventory can be costly, complicated, and time-consuming.
-You also have to count inventory every day, manually reorder more inventory, and manage labor.
+You also have to count inventory every day, manually reorder more inventory, and manage labour.

 By working with ShipBob, we handle all of this for you.
 You won’t have to manage any warehouses, and inventory can be ordered easily by setting automatic reorder points.
-ShipBob also offers valuable fulfillment data and reporting that helps you track fulfillment performance, gain shipping insights, and reduce logistics costs.
+ShipBob also offers valuable fulfilment data and reporting that helps you track fulfilment performance, gain shipping insights, and reduce logistics costs.

 “ShipBob’s analytics dashboard has a lot of valuable reports that show our top-selling states, order revenue and costs, units sold, sales by SKU, days of inventory, SKU velocity, sales vs. inventory distributions showing where our customers are and where we’re shipping from, and more.”

 Andrew Hardy, COO of Nature’s Ultra

 By calculating CPO, you can easily find ways to cut costs and increase profit margins.
 ShipBob has partnered with thousands and thousands of ecommerce businesses to help them not only grow their brand but also help in reducing shipping and fulfilment costs.

 “ShipBob’s advanced software helps us quickly understand shipping costs and how to improve shipping times by being closer to where our customers are.”

 Andrea Lisbona, Founder & CEO of Touchland